 If you are as busy as a bee, and if you don’t mind juicy and tender meat that literally shreds itself, this is your kind of recipe.
 Unless you’re a vegetarian, then I guess this is not your kind of recipe. 😀

 But, if you love your meat, and your peppers, and your onions, AND fajitas!?
 Turn on the crockpot and git ‘er done!
 Also?
 Make sure you use your favorite tomato salsa because, essentially, we’re cooking and marinating the entire meat in said salsa.
 Thus, it better be good, or your favorite, you know?

-The Crock Pot was one of the first major kitchen appliances that I bought and I am in love with it.
+The Crock Pot was one of the first major kitchen appliances that I bought, and I am in love with it.
 It solves all problems.
-I throw all the ingredients in the pot, turn it on, and 6 hours later we got dinner!
-Like this awesome recipe for Spinach and Feta Crock Pot Lasagna 😋
+I throw all the ingredients in the pot, turn it on, and 6 hours later, we have dinner!
+Like this awesome recipe for Crock Pot Lasagna! 😋

 - Flank steak